BGDlab/BGDlab.github.io/clusters/respublica.md

 # Getting a .CSV File onto Respublica - SECTION UNDER DEVELOPMENT

-This bit has only been tested on one computer that was owned by CHOP and therefore did not have to connect to the virtual Desktop first.
+*This bit has only been tested on one computer that was owned by CHOP and therefore did not have to connect to the virtual Desktop first.*
 1. When your eResearch account has Respublica access:
      - If you're on a CHOP-owned computer, go to [https://beyond.chop.edu](https://beyond.chop.edu) and connect to VM Horizon in the browser.
 You will need to log in using your CHOP credentials.
 Open RES-RHEL-HPC.
      - If you're on a non-CHOP computer, connect to the VM Horizon desktop.
 If you don't have it on your computer already, go to [https://beyond.chop.edu](https://beyond.chop.edu) to download.
 Once you've downloaded, enter the server address: `https://beyond.chop.edu`.
 You should get a pop-up asking permission to access local files - accept this.
 2. You've now connected to the virtual machine.
 It will initially load as a black screen, wait until the background with a large dark 8 and a "Red Hat Enterprise" logo appear.
 At the top left corner of the VM, there is a menu titled "Activities".
 Click "Activities" to pop out a dock on the left side of the window and click the terminal.
 3. In the terminal, type `ls` to see the contents of your home directory.
 The directory `tsclient` connects from the virtual machine to your computer.
 Type `ls tsclient/local/path/to/file` to confirm the file is there, then transfer with `then rsync -avz ~/tsclient/my/desired/path/to/file /desired/respublica/location`

-# Using Respublica to Run Code
+# Using Respublica to Run Code in a Browser

 1. This step varies depending on whether or not you own your computer.
     - If your computer is not owned by CHOP: Log in to [https://connect.chop.edu](https://connect.chop.edu).
 Connect to the Virtual Desktop and open a browser window.